Peter Carey (novelist): Controversies

 The meeting did eventually take place, with the Queen remarking, according to Carey, "I believe you had a little trouble getting here."

-The unhappy circumstances of Carey's breakup with Alison Summers received publicity (largely in Australia) in 2006 when Theft: A Love Story appeared, depicting the toxic relationship between its protagonist, Butcher Bones, and his ex-wife, known only as "the Plaintiff".
+The unhappy circumstances of Carey's breakup with Alison Summers became public in 2006 when Theft: A Love Story appeared, depicting the toxic relationship between its protagonist, Butcher Bones, and his ex-wife, known only as "the Plaintiff".

 In April 2015 he, alongside Michael Ondaatje, Francine Prose, Teju Cole, Rachel Kushner and Taiye Selasi, withdrew as table hosts from the PEN American Center gala in which the French satirical magazine Charlie Hebdo was to be awarded a "Freedom of Expression Courage" award.
 Carey, a former vice president of PEN, was one of 204 PEN members who signed a letter stating that "An expression of views, however disagreeable, is certainly not to be answered by violence or murder.
 However, there is a critical difference between staunchly supporting expression that violates the acceptable, and enthusiastically rewarding such expression."
 Writers including John Berger, Deborah Eisenberg, Eve Ensler and Keith Gessen all abhorred the murders while objecting to the PEN executive's unilateral decision to give the award.